PracticingDeveloper/practicingruby.com/_posts/2015-09-10-formula-processing.md

 categories: articles
 author: Solomon White
 permalink: articles/formula-processing
+summary: Learn how to use the Dentaku formula parser/evaluator to run Excel-like formulas in Ruby programs (w.
+Solomon White)
+issue_number: '8.2'
 ---

 > This article was written in collaboration with Solomon White ([@rubysolo](http://twitter.com/rubysolo)).
 Solomon is a software developer from Denver, where he builds web applications with Ruby and ENV.JAVASCRIPT_FRAMEWORK.
 He likes code, caffeine, and capsaicin.